xplosionmind/old.tommi.space/_notes/public/Piwigo.md

 1. Start the 30 days free trial of Piwigo
 2. Install [Flickr2Piwigo](https://piwigo.org/ext/extension_view.php?eid=612 'Flickr2Piwigo plugin page') plugin and follow [this guide](https://piwigo.com/blog/2013/05/21/import-from-flickr-to-piwigo2/ 'Import from Flickr to Piwigo - Piwigo blog') to import all of the pictures which are stored on Flickr.
-	1. What is not noted in the blog post is that <u>the process is sloooow but stable</u>, even though it's better than I expected; on Flickr I had 17452 photos and it took me ~18 hours to import two thirds of them.
+	1. What is not noted in the blog post is that <u>the process is sloooow but stable</u>, even though it’s better than I expected; on Flickr I had 17452 photos and it took me ~18 hours to import two thirds of them.
 	2. After this, the process got stuck and I believe it was because the server was too stressed.
 So, I stopped for a few hours.
 	3. For several days I attempted to continue the import, but there are the last ~1000 pictures which are mysteriously stuck and I couldn't find any way to import them through the plugin.
 I opened [an issue](https://github.com/mistic100/Flickr2Piwigo/issues/58 '“Import stuck”, issue in Flickr2Piwigo repository on GitHub') about this.